Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Restart your computer, and check if the issue is resolved.

-After the SFC scan is finished, your files will be repaired and Volume Control should start working again.
+After the SFC scan is finished, your files will be repaired, and the taskbar volume icon should start working again.

 - The troubleshooter will now start and check for problems.

 Sometimes you can fix this problem simply by running a Hardware and Devices troubleshooter.
 For example, if the volume icon on the taskbar is not working, you might be able to fix it by following these steps:

 After the troubleshooter is finished, check if the problem still appears.

 - Open the Start menu.